From the Mixed-Up Files of Mrs. Basil E. Frankweiler (1973 film)

-From the Mixed-Up Files of Mrs. Basil E. Frankweiler (released as: The Hideaways in Home video releases) is a 1973 American children's film based on E.L.
+From the Mixed-Up Files of Mrs. Basil E. Frankweiler (released as: The Hideaways in home video releases) is a 1973 American children's film based on E.L.
 Konigsburg's novel From the Mixed-Up Files of Mrs. Basil E. Frankweiler.
 It tells the story of a girl and her brother who run away from home to live in the New York Metropolitan Museum of Art and discover what they think is a lost treasure.
-For home video releases, the film was retitled The Hideaways.
+The film was remade as 1995 television film starring Lauren Bacall.

 Plot

 The movie, following the plot of the book by the same name, starts with young teenager Claudia Kinkaid feeling unappreciated at her home in New Jersey, so she decides to run away, taking along her younger brother Jamie.
-They run away to New York City, and end up at the Metropolitan Museum of Art.
+They run away to New York City and end up at the Metropolitan Museum of Art.
 They stay in the museum for several nights, sleeping in beds featured in the museum, hiding from museum guards, and bathing in the fountain.
 For money, they grab coins out of the bottom of the fountain and use them to get food out of the vending machine.
-Eventually, Claudia finds a statue of an angel she believes was carved by Michelangelo, so she decides to find the previous owner of the statue.
-This owner, Mrs. Basil E. Frankweiler, tells Claudia and Jamie that she will leave them the secret of the angel statue in her will if they give her a full account of their adventure.
+Eventually, Claudia finds a statue of an angel she believes was carved by Michelangelo, so she decides to find the previous owner of the statue, a reclusive widow, Mrs. Basil E. Frankweiler (Ingrid Bergman).

+The children find Mrs. Frankweiller, who allows the children into her home.
+Mrs. Frankweiler plays cards (War) for money with Jamie, who loses 82 cents to her, while Claudia takes an extended bath.
+She sends Jamie off to play cards with her butler, Saxonberg (George Rose), implying that Saxonburg could be easily defeated, in order to have some private time with Claudia.
+Mrs. Frankweiler and Claudia discuss keeping secrets and Mrs. Frankweiler tells Claudia that she will leave her the secret of the angel statue in her will if she will keep this secret until her 21st birthday.
+Mrs. Frankweiler decides that it is time for her to open her heart and home to the world again.